What are common women’s health problems?

 The largest threats to women’s health are often preventable.
 Here is what you want to learn to live a longer, healthier life.

-Many of the top threats to women’s health can be averted if you know how to take precautions and seek help.
+Many top threats to women’s health can be averted if you know how to take precautions and seek help.

 The leading causes of death among adult women in the U.S. include cardiovascular disease, stroke, stroke, chronic lower respiratory disease, Alzheimer’s disease, and accidental injuries, according to figures from the Centers for Disease Control and Prevention.

-As you can not eliminate risk factors like family history, it is possible to control other risk factors for heart disease, cancer, and stroke.
+As you can not eliminate risk factors like family history, controlling other risk factors for heart disease, cancer, and stroke is possible.
 For example:

-• Eat a wholesome diet.
-Choose veggies, fruits, whole grains, high-fiber foods and lean sources of protein, such as fish.
-Limit foods high in saturated fat added sugar and sodium.
+Eat a wholesome diet.
+Choose veggies, fruits, whole grains, high-fiber foods, and lean protein sources like fish.
+Limit foods high in saturated fat, added sugar, and sodium.

-• Maintain a healthy weight.
-Losing extra pounds — and keeping them off — may decrease your risk of heart disease in addition to various forms of cancer.
+Maintain a healthy weight.
+Losing extra pounds – and keeping them off – may decrease your risk of heart disease and various forms of cancer.

-• Physical Activity.
-Exercise can help you control your weight and decrease your risk of cardiovascular disease and stroke.
+Physical Activity.
+Exercise can help you control your weight and decrease your cardiovascular disease and stroke risk.
 It may also decrease your risk of certain kinds of cancer.
 Choose activities you like, from brisk walking to ballroom dancing.

 • Manage stress symptoms.
-If you feel constantly on edge or under attack, your lifestyle habits may suffer — and so might your immune system.
-Take steps to decrease stress – or learn how to manage stress in healthy ways.
+If you constantly feel on edge or under attack, your lifestyle habits may suffer – and so might your immune system.
+Take steps to decrease stress – or learn how to manage stress healthily.

 A wholesome lifestyle also might play a role in preventing Alzheimer’s disease.

 Women are more vulnerable than men to lung damage from inhaled pollutants and smoke.
-This puts women at higher risk of illness and even death from chronic obstructive pulmonary disease — that includes bronchitis and emphysema.
+This puts women at higher risk of illness and even death from chronic obstructive pulmonary disease, including bronchitis and emphysema.

 You can protect your respiratory health by not smoking and avoiding exposure to secondhand smoke.
 Try to minimize your exposure to substances and outdoor air pollution.
 Additionally, prevent respiratory infections by washing your hands frequently and getting a yearly flu vaccine.
 Ask your doctor if you will need a pneumonia vaccine too.